bpamos/tf-aws-redis-enterprise-cluster/README.md

 # tf-aws-redis-enterprise-cluster
-Create a Redis Enterprise Cluster on AWS using Terraform
+Create a Redis Enterprise Cluster from scratch on AWS using Terraform.

-## Modules to create the following:
+## Terraform Modules to provision the following:
 * New VPC
 * Redis Enterprise nodes and install Redis Enterprise software (ubuntu 18.04)
 * Test node with Redis and Memtier installed